-One of the most important things that I learned in my 35 years of parenting our eight children was the importance of being intentional as a mom.
-I knew that I only had one chance to get it right in my parenting, and wanting to be the best mom I could be I realized that being purposeful was vital.
+One of the most important things that I learned in my 35 years of parenting our eight children was the importance of being intentional as a busy mom.
+I knew that I only had one chance to get it right in my parenting, and I wanted to be the best mom I could.
+I realized that being purposeful in my parenting, even when was busy, was vital.

-Parenting is about relationship, so you need to be willing to sacrifice for that relationship, and invest your time and energy in the precious children God has entrusted to your care.
+Parenting is about relationship.
+This means you need to be willing to sacrifice for that relationship and invest your time and energy in the precious children God has entrusted to your care.

 To be successful in your parenting, you need to be purposeful.

-Being an intentional mom will keep you focused on the important and eternal issues, rather than just dealing with the daily problems that come up.
+Being intentional as a busy mom will keep you focused on the important and eternal issues, rather than just dealing with the daily problems that come up.
 It will enable you to be a better steward of the children God has entrusted to your care, and keep you focused on your priorities and parenting goals.

-If you’d like to be more intentional in the new year, I would love to have you join me for:
+If you’d like to learn how to be intentional as a busy mom I would love to have you join me for: